joeywu63/action_item_manager/README.md

 Invited users will then be able to login with their email and password 'admin'.
 Users will be able to change their password using the change password functionality described above.

 ## Additional Information
-All forms are not being validated.
+- All forms are not being validated.
 When filling out forms, please fill out all boxes.
+- All methods involving the backend (server/database) that we replace with hardcoded items as part of Phase 1 are located in **src/model**, and have been indicated as such.
+These methods are imported into each component's **repository** folder as needed.
+ No other parts of the code contain (mock) server calls.